seanblanchfield/blog/current/_posts/2022-06-22-new_ezviz_db1_button.md

 Here is the doorbell before and after this fix.
 I have a hard time imagining how anyone could fail to identify the button now, but we'll see how it goes.

 ![Before and After](/images/2022/06/db1_button_before_and_after.jpg)

+***Update 26 July 2021:** It's now one month later, and I'm happy to report that we've had no visitors confuse the button and the PIR sensor.
+This fix appears to have worked.
+*